 Do: Have a clear message.

-Once you know your target audience, you need to craft a message that speaks to them directly.
+Once you know your target audience, you must craft a message that speaks to them directly.
 That message should be clear, concise, and easy to understand.
 It should also be something that differentiates you from your opponents.

 Voters have the right to know why they should vote for you, not someone else.
-So make sure your message is something that will resonate with them long after they leave the polling booth.
+So make sure your message will resonate with them long after they leave the polling booth.

 Do: Use technology wisely.